craig-br/backstage-plugins-ansible/plugins/wizard-catalog/README.md

 # wizard-catalog

-The wizard-catalog plugin is frontend plugin for Red Hat Ansible Automation Platform.
+The wizard-catalog plugin is the frontend plugin for Red Hat Ansible Automation Platform.
 First page (catalog) is available at `/wizard/catalog`.

-To be fully functional it requires other plugins for Red Hat Ansible Automation Platform:
+To be fully functional, it requires other plugins for Red Hat Ansible Automation Platform:

 - scaffolder-backend-module-rhaap